-Property and equipment, net recorded on our balance sheet was \$10,299 million at March 31, 2006, representing 20.3% of our total assets.
-The values of our property and equipment, including purchased software and property and equipment under capital leases, are recorded in our financial statements at acquisition cost, and are depreciated or amortized on a straight-line basis over the shorter of the lease term or estimated useful life of the asset.
-Our total depreciation and amortization expenses for the fiscal years ended March 31, 2004, 2005 and 2006 were \$3,909 million, \$4,109 million and \$4,207 million, respectively.
+Property and equipment, net recorded on our balance sheet was \(\frac{4}{9}\),832 million at March 31, 2007, representing 20.6% of our total assets.
+The values of our property and equipment, including purchased software and property and equipment under capital leases, are recorded in our financial statements at acquisition cost, and are principally depreciated or amortized on a straight-line basis over the shorter of the lease term or estimated useful life of the asset.
+Our depreciation and amortization expenses for property and equipment for the fiscal years ended March 31, 2005, 2006 and 2007 were ¥4,109 million, ¥4,207 million and ¥4,228 million, respectively.

 We estimate the useful lives of property and equipment in order to determine the amount of depreciation and amortization expense to be recorded in each fiscal year.
 We determine the useful lives of our assets at the time the assets are acquired and base our determinations on expected use, experience with similar assets, established laws and regulations as well as taking into account anticipated technological or other changes.
-Estimated useful lives at March 31, 2006, were as follows:
+Estimated useful lives at March 31, 2007, were as follows: